Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec-new.md

 # SFTT API Specification
 This is the official API specification for the SFTT back end.
-The back end is implemented as is described in he documentation below and should correspond exactly with how the back end behaves.
+The back end is implemented as is described in the documentation below and should correspond exactly with how the back end behaves.
 If you find any inconsistencies please create a PR to amend the error.

 !!! info "Java Web Tokens (JWT)"
     In every request header is a JWT.
 The JWT will contain the user's id value and the user's privilege level.